PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 normalization flags, complete argument contracts, one direct boundary, and existing efficiency behavior.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Absolute-final normalization/attention orchestration characterization: completed state

+The 21-line `_run_absolute_final_normalization_attention_pass_pair` remains
+unchanged in production.
+It is a parameterless straight-line closure over ModelIR and session.
+Every invocation creates one `ModelIRPassStateScope` from ModelIR and layout state, then passes the same scope, ModelIR, layout, and diagnostics first to normalization/pad cleanup and then to mixed-attention layout cleanup.

+The normalization invocation retains the fixed terminal policy `include_instance=False` and `include_flatten=True`.
+The sole zero-argument call remains between terminal instance-normalization post-bias recovery and dynamic rank-1 unsqueeze/reshape shape-input rewriting.
+The retained comment documents why mixed attention must follow late boundary/layout repair.

+The focused
+`test_flatbuffer_direct_absolute_final_normalization_attention_orchestration.py`
+freezes the scope construction, both complete argument contracts, fixed normalization flags, exact order, sole invocation, and outer boundaries.
+The existing efficiency fixture continues to prove one graph-index build across the pair.

+Sequential validation completed as follows:

+- focused absolute-final normalization/attention characterization:
+  `4 passed in 0.20s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 18.70s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 11.17s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable IDs with direct imports from `pad_layout` and `attention_layout`.
+Construct one fresh `ModelIRPassStateScope` per phase invocation and attach the same object to both immutable invocations.
+Preserve the normalization flags, the attention rationale comment, historical zero-argument helper, sole call, and both outer boundaries.
+Prove builder arguments, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.